Not logged in ( Log in | Register )

 I’ve been to Japan a few times but I never did anything much Kurosawa related.
 A made a few lame attempts that didnt turn out much, and having recently been told the temporary Kurosawa museum isnt worth the effort of going to, I canceled plans for that effort permanently since its so far away from anything else.
 Appears 2010 is not only the best time but really the only time to fulfill any Kurosawa related goals.

 That countdown is nothing great, just wanted to experiment with the programing and found something to try out with.
-I serious didnt think anyone would keep that thing in place for 2 years, I’ll properly remove it next month myself :roll:
+I serious didnt think anyone would keep that thing in place for 2 years, I’ll properly remove it next month myself 🙄

 Jeremy Quintanilla